snwh/paper-gtk-theme/README.md

-Paper GTK Theme
+Paper GTK3 Theme
 ================

-Paper is an GTK3 theme belonging to the [Paper Project](http://snwh.org/paper/).
+Paper is a modern GNOME desktop theme belonging to the [Paper Project](http://snwh.org/paper/).

-Paper GTK Theme is distributed under the terms the GNU GPL v.3
+Paper is distributed under the terms the GNU GPL v.3

 ###Preamble